wp-plugins/featured-page-widget/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+Fixed some laugnage stuff and added a new feature.

 = 2.0 =
 No requirement to update - but some new features make the plugin more verstaile.